michaelplesser/CERN_Co-op/2DTreePlotter/README.md

 This repo should be placed in the folder CMSSW_8_0_26_patch1/src

-To get this folder (if you don't already have it):
+To get this folder (if you don't already have it), do the following from inside lxplus:

 	cmsrel CMSSW_8_0_26_patch1
 	cd CMSSW_8_0_26_patch1